Balvine/pizzaMojjo/README.md

 * Javascript
 * Jquery
 #BDD
-- This project is about learning more about the javascript functions and how to make a reson
+- This project is about learning more about the javascript functions and how to make a responsive website where a user is able to make an order and get it delivered if they want to also it helps a user be able to get their price total for their ordered pizza.
 ## PROJECTS LINKS
 [Link to my github page. ](https://github.com/Balvine/pizzaMojjo)